-A meta-analysis that combined the data from 7 clinical trials found there was a significant reduction in blood pressure in randomized controlled trials that used doses of more than 500mg/day.[ref ]
+A meta-analysis that combined the data from 7 clinical trials found a significant reduction in blood pressure in randomized controlled trials that used doses of more than 500mg/day.[ref]

-When a cell has an imbalance of reactive oxygen species (ROS) to antioxidants, it is referred to as oxidative stress.
-These reactive oxygen species contain an unstable balance of electrons and can cause reactions that are damaging to the cell.
+When a cell has an imbalance of reactive oxygen species (ROS) to antioxidants, it is called oxidative stress.
+These reactive oxygen species contain an unstable balance of electrons and can cause reactions that damage the cell.
 Too much oxidative stress can cause DNA damage, the production of inflammatory signals, and eventually cell death.

 Quercetin is a free radical scavenger shown in studies to help prevent oxidized cholesterol.[ref]
 This is important because oxidized cholesterol may accelerate atherosclerosis or plaque build-up in the arteries.[ref]

 A double-blinded, placebo-controlled cross-over trial in overweight adults with metabolic syndrome found that 150mg/day of quercetin decreased the concentration of oxidized LDL cholesterol.
-There wasn’t much of an effect on any other health markers else at this dosage, but just decreasing the oxidized LDL should decrease the risk of cardiovascular disease.[ref ]
+There wasn’t much of an effect on any other health markers at this dosage, but just decreasing the oxidized LDL should reduce the risk of cardiovascular disease.[ref]

 Researchers theorize that oxidative stress contributes to Alzheimer’s disease pathology.
 Animal and cell studies show that quercetin can protect against oxidative stress in the brain and partially prevent the associated neuronal toxicity.[ref]

-Most of the time, preventing oxidative stress is something that you want to do – but not always.
+Most of the time, preventing oxidative stress is something you want to do – but not always.
 One of the benefits of exercise is to create stress, which causes cells to respond by adapting and producing more mitochondria.
 Quercetin’s effect on exercise performance has been researched.
-The results of the studies have varied, but most show that quercetin doesn’t increase exercise performance.[ref ]
+The results of the studies have varied, but most show that quercetin doesn’t increase exercise performance.[ref]
 If you are supplementing with quercetin, consider whether you should take it at a time that it won’t interfere with the benefits of exercise-induced stress.

 Related article: Athletic Performance Genes